 It seems like collagen supplements are everywhere.
-People are putting it in their coffee, their smoothies and just about anywhere else they can dissolve it.
+People are putting it in their coffee, their smoothies and just about anything else it will dissolve into.
 But have you ever considered where your collagen comes from?

 - Is it bovine or marine?

 - Is it small batch or mass produced?

 - Is it from a trusted single origin source?

 Bovine collagen comes from beef and is the most common source of collagen in supplements.
 After harvesting the cattle for their meat, the cow hides (skins) are removed and then treated to extract their collagen protein.

 Much of the bovine collagen currently available comes from large multi-national companies that source cattle hides from all over the world.
 These companies are unable to share the exact source of the cattle because they are often drawn from multiple countries.
 There is also uncertainty about the type of feed the animals were raised on – was it grass-fed or from a feed lot?
 In most cases the producers of bovine collagen are unable to guarantee that their beef is free of artificial growth hormones or excessive antibiotics.
 None of these unnatural farming inputs are welcome news for humans who consume bovine collagen products.